How Neuromarketing Can Supercharge Your Video Campaigns – Insights from Brain Science

 Pace with the edit: Sync beats or swells to key cuts and reveals for natural rhythm that keeps the brain engaged.

 Test variations: Try multiple tracks on the same edit.
-You'll often see huge differences in perceived energy, emotion, and watch time.
+Small changes in music can shift perceived energy and emotion, and that can affect how long people stay with the cut.

 Ethics play a crucial role too.
 Neuromarketing provides powerful tools, but it prompts important questions about influence and privacy.
 The focus should stay on delivering real value and building trust, rather than exploiting subconscious triggers.
 Responsible use ensures campaigns enrich audiences while respecting their autonomy.